-The importance of checksum is often ignored by many businesses until one day it strikes (which is not often) that revenues don't match sales.
+Checksum importance is often ignored by many businesses until one day it strikes (which is not often) that revenues don't match sales.
 Here's a little story of how I managed to get some free food with an improper checksum functionality and how I could continue to get free food if I wanted to.

 At the end of our lunch and conversation, I learned about something called a ‘checksum’ function that could cost businesses heavily, if not implemented or updated correctly.

-What is checksum and the importance of checksum...
+What is a checksum and the importance of a checksum...

-According to my colleague, there are about 300 orders that are processed on a single food aggregator app, an hour.
-With minor manipulation on orders using a back end tool, his orders were well masked and hidden behind heavy traffic.
-I went on to inquiring about how long (if he was an unethical hacker) could he keep doing this without being detected.
+According to my colleague, there are about 300 orders that are processed on a single food aggregator app, in an hour.
+With minor manipulation of orders using a back-end tool, his orders were well-masked and hidden behind heavy traffic.
+I went on to inquire about how long (if he was an unethical hacker) could he keep doing this without being detected.
 He just stated ‘forever, unless it’s fixed.'

 Here are a few tips from where you can start to tackle these problems: